What is Sudden Cardiac Arrest?

 Although young people who have a family history of heart issues are at greater risk for Sudden Cardiac Arrest, SCA can happen in people who appear healthy and have no known risk factors for structural or arrhythmic heart issues.
 Teen and young adult athletes are at a greater risk for SCA due to commotio cordis, or a hit to the heart during play, or Hypertrophic Cardiomyopathy, or thickening of one wall of the heart that can be due to strenuous exercise.

-Nearly 70% of the conditions that can cause Sudden Cardiac Arrest can be identified with a simple, non-invasive electrocardiogram (EKG or ECG) exam, yet EKG exams are not yet included in pediatric protocol for routine well-child visits.
+Nearly 70% of the conditions that can cause SCA can be identified with a simple, non-invasive electrocardiogram (EKG or ECG) exam, yet EKG exams are not yet included in pediatric protocol for routine well-child visits.
 Some of the more prevalent conditions that are identified through EKG screenings include Long Q-T Syndrome, Wolff-Parkinson-White Syndrome, Hypertrophic Cardiomyopathy (HCM), Brugada Syndrome, Marfan Syndrome, and others.
 Most of these conditions are treatable.
 None of these conditions can be detected with a stethoscope.

 70% of the conditions that can cause Sudden Cardiac Arrest can be identified with a simple, non-invasive electrocardiogram (EKG or ECG) exam